Nestled in the rapidly transforming Lower East Side of Manhattan, a sparkling new art space debuted late September 2021: Howl Arts/Howl Archive.

 Throughout the COVID 19 pandemic, entire blocks of downtown Manhattan continued to be bulldozed, with the pace of development seeming relatively unaffected by the systemic impacts of the pandemic.

 Nestled in the rapidly transforming Lower East Side of Manhattan directly overlooking the Bowery – a thoroughfare which has seen its share of highs and lows in past decades – a sparkling new art space debuted late last month: Howl Arts/Howl Archive.
 HA/HA (likely an intentionally considered acronym) is an offshoot of Howl!
 Happening, a small gallery and event space on East 1st and Bowery, helmed by Executive Director Jane Friedman.
 Jane is a lifelong New Yorker the likes of which are rare; she has been connected to influential New York underground scenes in music, art theatre and nightlife for decades.
-These sister spaces are committed to resisting the overwhelming pace of gentrification in the neighbourhood since Howl Happening’s (HA) launch in 2015.
+With the presence of now two physical art spaces honouring the legacy of the East Village, Jane’s commitment to resisting the overwhelming pace of gentrification in the neighbourhood is clear.

 As a gallery space, Howl!
 Happening has hosted a range of exhibitions celebrating the unique culture that has existed in the area.
 An example is the show titled “The Pyramid: Cultural Laboratory”, which presented the tiny East Village 1980’s drag club (an early launch pad of drag legends The Lady Bunny, Rupaul, and Dee-Lite to name a few) as a space where New York’s magical downtown mix directly influenced culture and media in ways that still resonate today.